cjsatuforc/AlligatorBoard-1/README.md

 AlligatorBoard
 ==============

-The Latest Generation Electronic for RepRap 3D printer
+The New Generation Electronic for RepRap 3D printer

 The Alligator Board is designed to be a complete and reliable solution as RepRap 3D printer electronic control board.
 The base module features everything you need to build a standard 3D printer,